OpenWaterFoundation/owf-learn-software-dev/mkdocs-project/docs/dev-env-by-lang/bash.md

-# Development Environment by Language / Linux Bash Script
+# Development Environment by Language / Linux Bash

 Need to describe different tools for bash scripts.